On Tuesday, the 3rd of April, I was doing math in my…

 How Does Shopify’s Sitemap Work?

-Now that you understand sitemaps and the two types let’s look at how sitemaps work for Shopify, how to manage your Shopify sitemap, and how it will benefit your online store.
+Now that you understand sitemaps and the two types, let’s look at how sitemaps work in Shopify, how to manage your Shopify sitemap, and how they will benefit your online store.

 The more important it is to have XML sitemaps for Shopify stores, the larger the online business.
-It will make it easier for search engine crawlers to find all the vital information and index it for SEO.
+It will make it easier for search engine crawlers to find and index all the vital SEO information.

 Shopify automatically creates XML sitemaps for your online store.
 These sitemaps will include links to all media files, pages, blog posts, and other content on your eCommerce site.